 AJRR was developed by leaders in the orthopaedic community – from renowned surgeons, to organizations involved in setting policy and manufacturers of implant components.
-AJRR’s Board of Directors is comprised of surgeons; medical device, payer, and hospital leaders; and patient/public representation.
+AJRR’s Steering Committee is comprised of surgeons; medical device, payer, and hospital leaders; and patient/public representation.

 In December 2015, the American Association of Hip and Knee Surgeons (AAHKS) designated us as their official Registry.